sabburi/isye7406-project/README.md

 The idea is to have one Python script that merges all the datasets instead of 100 intermediate files.
 Code can also be easily merged when people are working in parallel.

+## Generate the Dataset

+We can't upload files bigger than 100MB to Github so you have to generate it locally by running the `/src/preprocess.py` script.
+The dataset will be generated as
+`/data/preprocessed/football.csv`.